Cabinet of Queensland: Current members

-On 12 November 2020, Premier Palaszczuk announced a new line up for the ministry.
+The Crisafulli ministry is a ministry of the Government of Queensland led by David Crisafulli.
+Crisafulli was sworn in on October 28 2024, following the 2024 Queensland State Election.

+Cabinet outlook

+Initial composition

+On 27 October 2024, Crisafulli announced that he and Deputy Premier Jarrod Bleijie would be sworn in as an interim two-person cabinet.
+Crisafulli and Bleijie were formally sworn in by Governor Jeanette Young on 28 October.

+Full ministry

+On 1 November 2024, the full ministry was formally sworn in, as follows:

 Role

 Unlike the Executive Council, which is a mechanism for advising the Governor, the Cabinet meets without the Governor and is responsible for formulating and coordinating policy.
 In effect, the Executive Council is a vehicle for implementing decisions made in Cabinet.
 Individual ministers are collectively responsible for the decisions made by Cabinet, so ministers are expected to resign if unwilling to publicly support a collective decision of Cabinet.

 Meetings

 Meetings of the Cabinet are usually held on 10:00 a.m. on Mondays in the Executive Building's Cabinet Room.
 The Premier (or Deputy Premier in her or his absence) chairs its meetings and establishes its agenda.
 All members are expected to be present at all meetings unless excused by the Premier.